EngineerExp/cool_engineering_stuff/content/index.md

 ## Just doing more testing...
 Currently there is not much I am doing since I am modifying the generator for this website.
-Stuff be a bit complicated...
+Stuff be a bit complicated... added a script within src/main to be able to open Chrome to either the local test, or the website after pushing to git.

 ### Yeah, this is a thing.
 >I cannot hold a fork properly.
 I hold like caveman.